7 Ways Retailers Know What You’re About To Buy

 If you like free store Wi-Fi, you have taken the bait.
 You may give your personal data plan some relief, but there is a price to pay for it.

-To start, store Wi-Fi’s ensure that you stay longer on the premises of the store.
-Moreover, the Wi-Fi can be used to track you from your devices in real time.
+To start, store Wi-Fi ensures that you stay longer on the store’s premises.
+Moreover, Wi-Fi can be used to track you from your devices in real-time.
 Through Wi-Fi, stores can track which aisles you visited first and which offer attracted your attention most, judging from how long you stayed at a particular aisle.
 The information stores get from you using their Wi-Fi will enable them to optimize your shopping experience and ensure that you keep spending.

 4. Your Smartphone

-If you connect to store Wi-Fi, then they know your shopping habit in detail and you can suddenly start getting offers related to products in the aisles you are visiting frequently.
+If you connect to store Wi-Fi, they know your shopping habits in detail, and you can suddenly start getting offers related to products in the aisles you visit frequently.

 5. Website Cookies